Lbeenc/3780P1/README.md

 - `task2.cpp` — compare a local `static` array vs a `malloc`'d dynamic array; print addresses for GDB work.
 - `task3.cpp` — integer calculator with **overflow-safe** addition, multiplication, and division.
 - `Makefile` — `make all`, or `make task1`/`task2`/`task3`.
-- `REPORT_TEMPLATE.md` — a fill‑in template for your writeup with checklist and GDB commands.

 ---